-Yield farming is simply moving crypto assets around to whichever pool offers the best APR at that time.
+Yield farming involves simply moving crypto assets around to whichever pool offers the best APR at that time.
 Yield farming is called liquidity mining when a yield farmer gets a new token along with the usual return from mining in exchange for their liquidity.

 What is a Token?